-A change in our state of mind is imperative!
-Hence this need for a cultural revolution.
-Cultural revolution means first opening our minds to enrich each other and to seize multiple opportunities for the purpose of personal and collective fulfillment.
-It’s about cultivating one’s mind, one’s intelligence, learning, enriching one’s knowledge during this pivotal period, this major historical transition.
-We are in an in-between.
-Gramsci wrote: “The crisis consists precisely in the fact that the old one dies and the new one cannot be born.”
+A change in attitude is imperative!
+Hence this plea for a cultural revolution.
+First, a cultural revolution means an openness of mind to enrich ourselves in encounters with others and to seize opportunities with the goal of individual and collective fulfillment.
+It’s about cultivating one’s mind, one’s intelligence, to learn, to enrich one’s knowledge during this cornerstone moment in this major historic transition.
+We are in what we call an interregnum, a gap.
+Gramsci wrote: “The crisis consists precisely in the fact that the old is dying and the new cannot be born.”

-During the last thirty years, Mauritian society has undergone significant pressures and has undergone profound transformations, socio-economic and ideological changes.
-There were the years 1982-1992 where the current societal dynamics were already present.
-The state, the social actors of development in their respective organizations and institutions and society have been impacted more or less seriously and have had real difficulties in adapting to the "conservative revolution" begun in 1983.
-Our society has undergone a transformation of the ideological landscape with the eruption of individualism and selfishness creating an atmosphere of ‘everything for the ego’.
-However, we need to consider that there is a form of individualism, the expression of a need to blossom out of fixed and arrested frames, which constitutes a positive value.
+During the last thirty years, Mauritian society withstood strong pressures and has undergone profound transformations and mutations on the socio-economic and ideological fronts.
+In the decade from 1982 to 1992, the social dynamics of today were already present.
+The “Révolution conservatrice” that begun in 1983 had a more or less severe impact on the State, social influencers in their respective organizations and institutions, and society at large.
+An impact they had trouble adapting to.
+Our society witnessed a transformation of the ideological landscape with the eruption of individualism and egoism, often criticized, that spiraled into a devastating cult of the individual.
+However, we need to emphasize that a form of individualism, the expression of a need for self-actualization beyond strict limitations, is a positive concept.